krtchnt/os_homework_6610501955/report_6610501955.typ

 The generated `data/parallel_summary.csv` tabulates averages, speedups, and Amdahl parallel fraction estimates via `P = (1 - 1/S) / (1 - 1/n)` where `S` is
-observed speedup and `n` is thread count.
+observed speedup and `n` is thread count, as derived from Amdahl's law
+@amdahl1967.
 These figures are referenced in Section 5 for cross-task synthesis.

 == 2.
 Copy-on-Write Demonstration (Rust)